-As at 31 December 2020, there are cases filed by labors and subcontractors where the Company is a defendant.
+As at 31 December 2021, there are cases filed by labors and subcontractors where the Company is a defendant.
 Currently, as the legal proceedings are ongoing, it is difficult to estimate the related liability as at the reporting date.

-(Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)
+For the year ended 31 December 2021 (Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)

-28. FINANCIAL INSTRUMENTS
+27. FINANCIAL INSTRUMENTS